 Signs and symptoms

 Whilst there are many possible symptoms of lupus, the most common signs are aches and pains within the joints and muscles and extreme fatigue and weakness.
 It is important to note that no two people will have exactly the same symptoms, and lupus varies widely in its severity.
 Typical symptoms may include all of the following:

 Who gets lupus?

-There are various elements that may cause someone to develop lupus such as puberty, the menopause, following childbirth and after trauma.
-It can also be triggered after a virus or after exposure to UV rays.
+There are various factors that may cause someone to develop lupus such as puberty, the menopause, following childbirth or after trauma.
+It can also be triggered by a virus or following exposure to UV rays.

-Lupus has also been found to be hereditary.
-Where there is a family history of the condition or other autoimmune illnesses such as rheumatoid arthritis or scleroderma.
+Lupus has also been found to be hereditary so family history is important, as well as any history of other autoimmune conditions such as scleroderma or rheumatoid arthritis.

 How is it diagnosed?

 With such a wide range of symptoms, lupus can be difficult to diagnose.
 A health professional may carry out an ANA (anti-nuclear antibody) blood test as well as a urine test to check for blood and protein.